jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Web-based server monitoring

 The [dstserver.cloud](https://dstserver.cloud) help you manage all of your servers without opening the game.
-You can check CPU/ram usage, send messages to players, rollback, regenerate, and kick griefer via the web.
+You can check CPU/ram usage, send messages to players, rollback, regenerate, and kick griefers via the web.

 Also, you can trace logs via the web to identify suspicious behaviors and potentially prevent griefers.

-### Anti-griefer
+### Anti griefers

 The [dstserver.cloud](https://dstserver.cloud) shares and maintain a blacklist with other groups so that you can mitigate the risk that your base getting burnt.

-More important, you will be able to report griefer, too.
+More important, you will be able to report griefers, too.

 ### Containerize